NVIDIA-Omniverse/iot-samples/README.md

     ```bash
     code .
     ```
 - Modify the DockerFile `ENTRYPOINT` to add the WSL IP address to connect to the Host's Nucleus Server.
-Also, include the username and password for your Omniverse instance.
+Also, include the username and password for your Omniverse Nucleus instance.

     ```docker
     # For more information, please refer to https://aka.ms/vscode-docker-python